MathiasLorenz/Large_scale_project/Poisson/README.txt

 	OUTPUT_INFO: [default: timing]
 		Defines the output type.

-		matrix_slize:
+		matrix_slice:
 			Defines that the result matrix should be printed as the output.
-This will print the slize at the center of z for, 3 dimensional problems.
+This will print the slice at the center of z for, 3 dimensional problems.
 		matrix_full:
 			Defines that the result matrix should be printed as the